 You will learn about the importance of research that is led by disabled people as well as emancipatory and participatory research and practice in researching disability.
 You will identify an area for your own independent research project.

-Advanced Studies in Special Educational Needs and Disability
+Advanced Studies in Special Educational Needs

 During your final year, you will draw on the most recent research in disability studies to explore the range of influences which shape disabled people's lives, relationships and education.
 You will critically reflect on contemporary issues in disability and education and develop your own philosophy for taking this work into practice.

 You will develop and design creative approaches to inclusive education, using ideas and techniques at the forefront of the field of disability studies, SEN and inclusion.
-You will also carry out an independent research project on a topic of your choice.
+You will also carry out an independent research project or dissertation on a topic of your choice.